ItsMePaulo/tutoring/COS212/notes/MWayTreesPart2/README.md

 When borrowing from the right sibling take the leftmost key and move it up to the parent divider key, then move that parent divider key and place it at the rightmost position in the underflowing Node

+### No Help from a Sibling

+In the event that neither the Left nor Right sibling has any spare Nodes you can borrow, merge with you Left Node.
+In the event that you can not merge with you immediate left Node (you do not have a left sibling merge with your right Sibling). <br />
+When you merge with a sibling Node you combine the key arrays of the two sibling Nodes, **WITH** the `parent key` that divides the two keys as well, this means you will be removing an item from the parent Node as well, so be sure to check if the parent underflows as well.

 ## Deleting Non Leaf Nodes